corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 ## X500 Names
 Corda Network identities are established using X500 certificates.
 These identies are how nodes know who the counterparties in their transactions are.

 The X500 names are established as part of the Testnet deployment and are outside of the control of the participants.
 Therefore, the trial application must not depend on any information from the X500 name to make any logical decision within the application.
-If you want to associate a role or label with a node then R3 recommends doing so with the BNMS.
+The BNMS is best suited to associate a role or label with a specific node.

 ## RPC Client
 A Corda node can be communicated with by using the RPC Client: https://docs.corda.net/clientrpc.html This is a Java client which communicates to the Corda node over an RPC connection.
-R3 recommends that the RPC Client be embedded in the web server.
+The RPC Client should be embedded in the web server.
 This way the web server can translate all http requests from the UI into an RPC request to the Corda node.

 An example application for embedding the RPC Client can be found here: https://github.com/corda/corda/tree/master/samples/irs-demo

 ## Separation of Roles
 In a Cordapp trial there are typically many roles a participant can take on.
 Each of these roles must be separated from one another.
-There are many choices on how to do this, it would be best to confirm your design choice with an R3 team member.
+There are many choices on how to do this, confirm your design choice with your R3 solutions engineer.

 Two common role separation solutions:
 - Have a different Cordapp for each role.
 Deploy only the relevant Cordapp for the role on each VM.